 Who are miners?
 When you mint NFT, Miners are responsible for completing specific tasks.
 These include confirming the NFT as an asset on the blockchain, ensuring that the NFT can be traded or verifiably “owned”, securing transactions that verify that the NFT is added to a block and “immortalised” on the chain, and making sure that everyone in the network confirms the block as “correct”.

 If you are still wondering how?
 Let me try and simplify it, NFTs are dependent on Ethereum.
 Ethereum mining consumes about 26.5 terawatt-hours of electricity a year, which, when put into perspective, is a number that can just about rival that of a small country.
 So can NFTs become leaner and greener?
-Well, it depends who you ask.
+Well, it depends on who you ask.

 Evelyn Mora’s stand on that matter is that although creating, buying and selling does cost data and energy, she believes that it is a problem that is easier to solve than overproduction within the fast fashion industry.
 There are greener solutions for minting NFTs, such as Palm, a new NFT ecosystem built with Ethereum.